fearherbs1/fear-logger/README.md

 # reach goals:
 1. some sort of persistence mechanism
 2. have option where log never touches disk and goes straight to server to limit evidence
+3. usb mode that would log to usp stick instead of hidden location

 # to do:
 1. add asci controll characters https://donsnotes.com/tech/charsets/ascii.html
+ - most done